38 Oxley Road site gazetted as Singapore national monument

 "While the government intends to convert the site into a public space, with one possible outcome being a heritage park, all options, including those outlined by the 2018 Ministerial Committee, will be considered before a decision is made.

-"Regardless of the option taken, the government has committed to respecting Mr Lee’s wishes to protect his family’s privacy by removing all traces of their private living spaces from the interior of the house.
+"Regardless of the option taken, the government has committed to respecting Mr Lee Kuan Yew's wishes to protect his family’s privacy by removing all traces of their private living spaces from the interior of the house," they said.

-"Under no circumstances will the interior of the house as Mr Lee Kuan Yew knew, be displayed, recorded, remodelled or duplicated elsewhere."
+MCCY and NHB added that under no circumstances will the interior of the house, as Mr Lee Kuan Yew knew, be displayed, recorded, remodelled or duplicated elsewhere.